Our Story

 Mona Rhodes

-Mona and her six siblings were raised in the Terrace area, then Burns Lake; however, her family roots are from the vicinity of the Takla Traditional Territory by way of her mother, Lina Joe (Takla Landing) and her father, Frank Erickson Sr. (Fort St. James).
-She is from the Likh Ji Bu Clan (Bear).
+Mona, along with her six siblings, was raised in the Terrace area and later in Burns Lake.
+Her family roots trace back to the Takla Traditional Territory, with her mother, Lina Joe (Takla Landing), and her father, Frank Erickson Sr. (Fort St. James).
+Mona belongs to the Likh Ji Bu Clan (Bear).

-Feeling adventurous they moved to Edmonton, where Mona was happy to land a dream job at the Edmonton Police Headquarters working in the Chief of Polices main office for one of the Deputies who overlooked the Community Policing of the City of Edmonton.
-Can you imagine Mona sitting at a table of 20 police officers, 4 Deputies and 1 Chief to record meeting notes?!
+Venturing into new experiences, Mona and Robi relocated to Edmonton.
+Here, Mona found fulfillment in a dream job at the Edmonton Police Headquarters, working in the Chief of Police's main office for a Deputy overseeing Community Policing in the City of Edmonton.
+Picture Mona seated at a table surrounded by 20 police officers, 4 Deputies, and 1 Chief, diligently recording meeting notes!

 View Biography